Darcy Watson-Russell (they/them)

 Anxiety.

-Intrusive thoughts and rumination.
+Intrusive thoughts, obsessions and compulsions, and rumination.

 Self-harm.